NadineAleideh/Movies-Library/README.md

 ## Overview

 This project is a movie app that can check the latest movies based on categories, trending items, search for a movie, popular tv shows, popular people.
-And in this third version of the project I'm creating a new style of storage which is database using the **postgresSQL server** to store in the database any moive information the client want and to retrive these moives from the database , so I did a request and connection from my server to the **postgresSQL server** to ables me doing these stuff.
+And in this third version of the project I'm creating a new style of storage which is database using the **postgresSQL server** to store in the database any moive information that any client want and to retrive these moives from the database and updating it, so I did a request and connection from my server to the **postgresSQL server** to ables me doing these stuff.

 ## Getting Started